 - Distinguished Fellow President Anote Tong joined CI staff and Technical Fellow, Lian Pin Koh to launch the Center for Applied Conservation Science – a strategic alliance between CI and the University of Adelaide.

 - Distinguished Fellows President Tong and Christiana Figueres joined CI staff at CoP23 in Bonn, Germany and were instrumental in arranging meetings with top government officials and business leaders.

 - Distinguished Fellow Christiana Figueres delivered the keynote address at the Food & Agricultural Organization (FAO) of the United Nations’high-level meeting in Rome.
 She stressed the critical role played by primary forests in addressing climate change and the need to conserve these “crown jewels”.

-- Along with these big picture successes, Fellows have succeeded in micro-level issues tackling, for example, African wildlife, and creating maps of the Asia Pacific that prioritize conservation areas not just for CI but for all its stakeholders – conservationists, corporate partners, charity partners and the general public.
+- Along with these big picture successes, Fellows have succeeded in micro-level issues tackling, for example, African wildlife, and creating maps of the Asia Pacific that prioritise conservation areas not just for CI but for all its stakeholders – conservationists, corporate partners, charity partners and the general public.